natureslaboratory/animations/README.md

 # animations

-A simple animation library for websites.
+A simple scroll animations library for websites.
 Copy the styles from /css/animations.css into your stylesheet, or link it directly.

 Classes:
 * c-animated - The element to watch.